 2. Corporate Communications Hub

-Where do employees get news about your business?
+Where do employees get information about your business?
 Is it scattered across multiple channels, at different times?
 Or left to wilt on a pinboard in the break room?
-A dedicated page for essential company news lets you be the definitive source for all employees.
+A dedicated page for essential company news & info lets you be the definitive source for all employees.
 Keep messaging aligned and make your intranet the go-to place for important company announcements.

 3. Workplace Safety & Security Resources